MESA, Ariz. -- If it's March in Arizona, getting into the swing of things has two meanings: Baseball and golf.

 The Los Angeles Dodgers and Chicago White Sox train at Camelback Ranch, which is a couple of three-irons away from University of Phoenix Stadium, home of the Arizona Cardinals, and Jobing.com Arena, home of the Phoenix Coyotes.

 Golfers can't go wrong with any of the previously mentioned courses in the West Valley, but they can also go a few miles south and east and try the Raven Golf Club near South Mountain.
 There's no other course like it in the Valley; more than 7,000 pine trees were imported to give the Raven a Southern, parkland feel.

 The Milwaukee Brewers play on the west side, in the suburb of Maryvale.
-Golfers won't find a lot of high-end courses in the area, but Maryvale Golf Course is a municipal that's well worth the few bucks it costs to play.
+Golfers won't find a lot of high-end courses in the area, but Grand Canyon University Golf Course (formerly known as Maryvale G.C.) is well worth the few bucks it costs to play.
 The tree-lined course has several doglegs but is far easier than many of the Valley's top-flight courses.

 The Oakland A's are based at Phoenix Municipal Stadium, and there's no shortage of quality courses nearby.
 Karsten Golf Course is a classic Pete Dye links-style course that is located just across the street from Arizona State University.

 Karsten is known for its mounding in the fairways and one of the best finishing stretches in the Valley.
 No. 16 is a 248-yard par 3, No. 17 a 581-yard par 5 and No. 18 a 471-yard par 4.

 It's fitting that this golf mecca now hosts three Cactus League teams: The Arizona Diamondbacks and Colorado Rockies at Salt River Fields at Talking Stick, and the San Francisco Giants a few miles south at Scottsdale Stadium.